DavideRossi/upback/README.rst

 ::
   pip install --user git+https://github.com/DavideRossi/upback.git

-Alternatively download the git repository as a zipfile ("Clone or download" green button on the top left on https://github.com/DavideRossi/upback then select "Download ZIP), expand it, and from the upper upback directory run:
+Alternatively download the git repository as a zipfile ("Clone or download" green button on the top left on https://github.com/DavideRossi/upback then select "Download ZIP"), expand it, and from the upper upback directory run:
 ::
   pip install --user .